 Switch to a smaller desktop

-As you can see, the options you have for tidying your computer space go well beyond organizing cables.
+As you can see, the options you have for tidying up your computer space go well beyond organizing cables.
 Going wireless can eliminate almost every cord beyond those that provide power, and choosing a different monitor stand or a smaller PC will increase the desk space you have available for other tasks.
 Eliminating wires can become an expensive endeavor, but it may be necessary if cord creep has made your desktop useless for anything besides computing.